kejace/Lambdaya/doc/tutorial.md

     main = runRemoteRp rpIp rpPort (setLed 0x55)

-`runRemoteRp` is function that execute `FpgaSetGet` over network
+`runRemoteRp` is function that execute `FpgaSetGet` over network.
+If you dont have arm-ghc compiler available, you can use compiled binaries [bin/server]((https://github.com/RedPitaya/RedPitaya/blob/master/bin/server) and run them on RedPitaya.

-Lambdaya libraray enables also execution of code natively trough `withOpenFpga` using same `FpgaSetGet` action
+Lambdaya libraray also enables execution of same code natively trough `withOpenFpga` using same `FpgaSetGet` action.

     import System.RedPitaya.Fpga